 - .
 Time constraints. - Could not record first team meeting as some team members had not been informed of Andrea's attendance.
 Observed first meeting.
 Concern expressed by practitioners re: volume of paper work.
-Andrea will supply service delivery forms for now to ease work; - .
-No final plans as yet for NL site therefore ethics amendment has not been done; - NL Presage process evaluation data has not begun as plans are not finalized; - Concern re: volume of paperwork continues to be of some concern.
-Also collection of postpartum information is challenging at this time; - Scope/nature of Collection of process data for NB and NL not settled.
+Andrea will supply service delivery forms for now to ease work; - No final plans as yet for NL site therefore ethics amendment has not been done; - .
+NL Presage process evaluation data has not begun as plans are not finalized; - Concern re: volume of paperwork continues to be of some concern.
+Also collection of postpartum information is challenging at this time; - .
+Scope/nature of Collection of process data for NB and NL not settled. - Identifying data collection processes at the remote site in Lab city and ensuring consistency of data between sites.

-Project Management/ Clinical Applications
+Project Management/ Clinical Applications1